MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/attached-layouts.md

 ### (Optional) Managing the Item to UIElement Mapping

 By default, the [VirtualizingLayoutContext](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayoutcontext) maintains a mapping between the realized elements and the index in the data source they represent.
-A layout can choose to manage this mapping itself by always requesting the option to [SuppressAutoRecycle](/uwp/api/microsoft.ui.xaml.controls.elementrealizationoptions) when retrieving an element via the [GetOrCreateElementAt](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayoutcontext.getorcreateelementat) method which prevents the default aut-recycling behavior.
+A layout can choose to manage this mapping itself by always requesting the option to [SuppressAutoRecycle](/uwp/api/microsoft.ui.xaml.controls.elementrealizationoptions) when retrieving an element via the [GetOrCreateElementAt](/uwp/api/microsoft.ui.xaml.controls.virtualizinglayoutcontext.getorcreateelementat) method which prevents the default auto-recycling behavior.
 A layout may choose to do this, for example, if it will only be used when scrolling is restricted to one direction and the items it considers will always be contiguous (i.e. knowing the index of the first and last element is enough to know all the elements that should be realized).

 #### Example: Xbox Activity Feed measure